faiza-muskan/faiza-muskan/README.md

 - 👋 Hi, I’m @faiza-muskan
 - 👀 I’m interested in learn coding more and more
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning Frontend development
 - 📫 How to reach me faizamuskan.fm@gmail.com

 <!---